Foortec/easyfiles/README.md

 <br/>**Notes**

-The thumbnail does not need to be saved to display it.
+The thumbnail does not need to be saved to be displayed.

 <br/><br/>
 #### save()